Sally Walker (academic): Law career

-In 1978 she became an Associate to Justice Sir Keith Aickin of the High Court of Australia.
+In 1978, she became an Associate to Justice Sir Keith Aickin of the High Court of Australia.
 The following year, she became an Associate Partner with Gillotts Solicitors (now part of Minter Ellison) in Melbourne.
 In April 1993, she became First Academic Secretary of the Victorian Attorney-General's Law Reform Advisory Council.

 Academic career

 In 1980, she joined University of Melbourne and in 1993 became Hearn Professor of Law and was subsequently appointed to the positions of: President of the Academic Board, Pro-Vice Chancellor, and, until 2003, Senior Deputy Vice-Chancellor.
-In 2003 she was appointed as Vice-Chancellor and President of Deakin University, positions she held until July 2010.
+In 2003, she was appointed as Vice-Chancellor and President of Deakin University, positions she held until July 2010.

-In 2010 Deakin University conferred upon her an honorary degree of Doctor of Laws for her distinguished contribution to Deakin University, to legal education and scholarship and to higher education in general.
+In 2010, Deakin University conferred upon her an honorary degree of Doctor of Laws for her distinguished contribution to Deakin University, to legal education and scholarship and to higher education in general.
 She is a Professor Emeritus of both Deakin University and the University of Melbourne.
 In the 2011 Queen's Birthday Honours list, she was made a Member of the Order of Australia.
+She was inducted into the Victorian Honour Roll of Women in 2014.